-Of course we want to properly store and organize our tools and various necessities, but all too often such things join the ubiquitous clutter we bravely forage through whenever a task demands our attention.
+Of course, we want to properly store and organize our tools and various necessities, but, all too often, such things join the ubiquitous clutter we bravely forage through whenever a task demands our attention.

-Fortunately, the homes of today take into account the necessity of proper utility units, and what’s more, seek to incorporate those units into the overall appeal of one’s home and greater landscape.
+Fortunately, the homes of today take into account the necessity of proper utility units and, what’s more, seek to incorporate those units into the overall appeal of one’s home and greater landscape.

-Best Tool Storage Ideas
+1. Best Tool Storage Ideas

 Sometimes the simplest builds are the most functional.
-This tool wall makes excellent use of a sheet of plywood, some scrap lumber, and a few strategically placed nails.
+This wall makes excellent use of a sheet of plywood, some scrap lumber, and a few strategically placed nails.

 To minimize frustration, lay the plywood flat and start laying the tools out on it.
 It’ll be much easier to position them and see what fits where without having to nail them to keep them in place.
 Once you’re satisfied, mark the plywood where hooks or nails need to be and take a picture.
 Once you hang the board, you’ll know exactly where everything belongs.

 Cut strips of lumber or plywood on a table saw with the blade tilted to 45 degrees.
 Hang these strips from the wall studs with the face of the bevel pointing up and facing the wall.
-Attaching a matching beveled strip to the tool caddies and cabinets allows them to “hook” onto the wall strips.
+Attaching a matching beveled strip to the caddies and cabinets allows them to “hook” onto the wall strips.
 You can then lift, slide, move, and replace them easily as your needs change.

 If you’re using caulking guns often enough in your shop, these holsters will come in handy.
 It will eventually become second nature to reach over for one and replace it when you’re done.

-Make these holsters out of 3-inch PVC pipe.
+Make these holsters out of a 3-inch PVC pipe.
 Drill a hole at each end through both sides of the pipe using a long drill bit.
 Use a long driver bit to run a screw into your mounting surface from the inside of the pipe.
 Depending on the diameter of the hole you drilled, you may need to fit a washer over the screw head first.
-These holsters won’t go anywhere and they’ll last you a long time.
+These holsters won’t go anywhere, and they’ll last you a long time.

-This storage system for glues and adhesives is brilliant, especially in a work van or trailer.
+This system for glues and adhesives is brilliant, especially in a work van or trailer.
 This system will keep the tubes from rolling all over and making a mess or getting lost.

 Cut lengths of 2-inch and 3-inch PVC with one beveled end.
 You can drill and screw through the beveled end into your backer.
 Drill a hole through both sides of the pipe near its bottom end, but don’t sink the screw all the way in.
 Leave it proud by at least ½-inch.
 That should give the tubes something to sit on without falling through the pipe.
 You can also buy and glue the properly sized PVC caps to close the bottoms of the tube off.

 A good set of chisels can be a woodworker’s best friend.
-Having them on display is not only convenient but it also looks great in an organized shop.
+Having them on display is not only convenient, but it also looks great in an organized shop.

-This chisel shelf is constructed of ¾-inch plywood.
-First, lay your chisels out so you know how much space you’ll have between the handles.
+This chisel is constructed of ¾-inch plywood.
+First, lay your chisels out, so you know how much you’ll have between the handles.
 Keep in mind that they need to be easy to grab and replace.
 Then drill a ¾-inch hole for each chisel at the proper spacing.
 The easiest way to cut the grooves is on a table saw, but if you don’t have one, you can use a hand or jigsaw to make the cuts.

 This unit can be built with scrap dimensional lumber, plywood, or pallet wood.
 The shelves are specifically built for each set of tools and attached through the rear of a slat.
-The slats are then screwed into the framework, creating one unit with solid shelves for tool storage and display.
+The slats are then screwed into the framework, creating one unit with solid shelves for and display.

 Miter saw stations can be a back-saver and increase production and workflow.
-Having a dedicated space for your heavy saw keeps you from hauling it from one corner of your shop to the other.
+Having a dedicated for your heavy saw keeps you from hauling it from one corner of your shop to the other.

 This drill bit caddy is the perfect accessory for the wall behind your drill press.
 You’ll always have the bit you need on hand and within arms reach.
 It will increase your workflow and save your sanity.